 The Committee shall consist of the Past President, serving as chair, the Treasurer, and three members of the elected Council, one from each class.
 Additional members from outside the Council may be appointed to provide needed expertise.
 The Committee will be responsible for monitoring the implementation of the investment policy adopted by the Council, monitoring financial procedures, recommending any needed changes in the policy and procedures and in the form of financial reports, and receiving and reviewing audit reports and communicating the results to the Executive Committee and Council.

 In June 2010, the IMS Council approved the following Investment Policy:

 - The IMS is committed to a policy of low-cost long-term indexed investing with minimal intervention.

-- IMS investment funds (that is, the funds other than the operating funds or the operating reserve) should be
+- IMS investment funds (that is, the funds other than the operating funds or the operating reserve) should be invested as follows:

 - 70% in domestic and international equities

 - 30% in fixed-income instruments.

 - The equity investment should be placed in low-cost index funds.

 - 70% of the equity pool should be invested in an index fund that tracks the overall US stock market, such as the MSCIUS Broad Market Index.

 - 30% of the equity pool should be invested in an index fund that tracks the overall international stock markets, such the MSCI EAFE + Emerging Markets Index.